Skip to content

 # Step 6: Create Patterns from PostgreSQL tables

-patterns = create_patterns_from_postgres(postgres_conn, schema_name="public")
+patterns = engine.create_patterns(postgres_conf, schema_name="public")

 ingestion_params = IngestionParams(

-clean_start=True, # Clear existing data first
+clear_data=True, # Clear existing data before ingesting

 )